Time of Contempt: Translations

 The English (UK) translation was delayed several times; initially planned for 2009, it was published by Gollancz in June 2013.
 The US edition of the novel, after several delays, was published by Orbit Books on August 27, 2013.

 Adaptations

-In 2015 a Polish audiobook has been released.
+In 2015, a Polish audiobook was released.
 It is a high-end audiobook, with dozens of actors, music and special effects.

-It will form the basis of the third season of Netflix's Witcher series.
+The book's plot forms the basis of the third season of Netflix's The Witcher series, which was released in 2023.

 Reception

 James Tivendale of Fantasy Book Review wrote that "the characters and the tales [in the book] are utterly addictive" and gave it 8 out of 10 score.
-Andrzej Sapkowski criticized the cover of the US edition of this book, saying that it is based on Witcher video game footage, and has little connection with the book contents, noting that he has no influence over the American publisher's choice of cover art, which he deemed highly unfortunate.
+Andrzej Sapkowski criticized the cover of the US edition of the book, saying that it is based on Witcher video game footage, and has little connection with the book contents; Sapkowski noted that he has no influence over the American publisher's choice of cover art, which he deemed highly unfortunate.